-til / using generate_series to avoid gaps in data in Postgres
+til / Using generate_series to avoid gaps in data in Postgres

 To create statistics, I started collecting information whenever a user views a post.
 The data contains:

-• When the view occurred (created_at)
+- When the view occurred (

-• The user agent
+table) - The user agent

 With this information, I can create some nice graphs, see which browser and operating systems the user has, and create top lists.
 No information that contains personal data, I don’t want to run into any GDPR issues. 😅

 Since I currently don’t have that much data, I needed to pad it to create the graphs for the last 30 days and the current year.
-To achieve this, I used Postgres’s generate_series function to create the dates and then fill them with the data I have.
+To achieve this, I used Postgres’s generate_series

 -- Generate a series from the current date - 30 days until the current